-3.7 TEACHING CREDITS (EPI 311) & Training
+3.8 TEACHING CREDITS (EPI 311)

-(For SM students only, PhD student should consult the PHS handbook)
+(For SM students only, Ph.D. student should consult the PHS handbook)

 Teaching Assistant positions can either be for credit or compensation.
 Students interested in teaching credits should contact the Assistant Director of Graduate Studies.
-Students who serve as a Teaching Fellow are expected to attend school wide trainings and department micro-teaching sessions prior to being hired as a TF.
+Students who serve as a Teaching Fellow are expected to attend school-wide training and department micro-teaching sessions before being hired as a TF.

-3.8 WINTER SESSION
+3.9 WINTER SESSION

-All full-time SM2 and SM1 students are expected to participate in Winter Session activities, whether for credit or not for credit, on-campus or off-campus, in accordance with their individual needs and interests.
+All full-time SM2 and SM1 students are expected to participate in Winter Session activities (during the January term), whether for credit or not for credit, on-campus or off-campus, in accordance with their individual needs and interests.
 Winter Session is optional for part-time students.
-The Epidemiology Department requires students to formulate a plan (or request an exemption) for the Winter Session and complete the Winter Session contract, which must be approved and signed by the advisor.
-The original signed copy of the form must be submitted by December 1st to the Senior Graduate Studies Coordinator.
+The Epidemiology Department requires students to formulate a plan for Winter Session and complete the Winter Session contract, which must be approved and signed by the advisor.

+The original signed copy of the form must be submitted by December 1st to the Manager of Academic Affairs.
 Acceptable activities might include courses, tutorials/independent study projects (with faculty members who are willing to take on this role), travel tutorials, field placements, practica, community service projects, courses organized and taught by students, and skill-building workshops sponsored by administrative departments of the school.
 Approved activities need not be located on campus.

-International Summer-only students who are interested in enrolling in Winter Session courses should connect with the Harvard International Office and the Academic Coordinators to confirm Visa eligibility, as there are credit minimums in place during this term.
+International Summer-only students who are interested in enrolling in Winter Session courses should connect with the Harvard International Office and a member of the academic team to confirm Visa eligibility, as there are credit minimums in place during this term.

-3.9 ADDITIONAL RECOMMENDATIONS
+3.95 ADDITIONAL RECOMMENDATIONS

-\Ph.D. students should also refer to the PHS Handbook for other degree requirements.
+Ph.D. students should also refer to the PHS Handbook for other degree requirements.